vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ## Building the flow

 The following screenshot shows the node-RED flow.
+Here's how it works.
-It starts with a manual starting point that triggers the flow (just a click, because it's just a demo).
-The actualy JSon body is created in a Template node and then sent via a "http request" node.
-To monitor this we put some debug nodes on the side, so we can follow the call when the flow is executed.
+1. A manual starting point triggers the flow (just a click, because this is just a demo).
+2. A Template node creates the JSON body.
+3. An `HTTP Request` node sends the request with the JSON body.

+We also add Debug nodes so that we can follow the flow in the debug window, when it's executed.

 ![image](/assets/2024-04-08/040.png)